-The idea for this soup came when I was making cabbage rolls.
+The idea for this soup came when I was making Cabbage Rolls.
 Huh?
 Yes!
 From Kraków to Tijuana.
 I had a mixture of ground pork and beef and wasn’t going to need all of it.
 And I had extra cooked rice and tomato juice.
 So it reminded me of a soup my mom makes called Mexican Meatball Soup.
 I’m not sure where she got the recipe but it’s tasty and spicy.
-It has meatballs held together with sticky cooked rice.
-I make terrible rice.
-It’s always sticky.
-It’s perfect for this!

 I didn’t want to call this Mexican Meatball Soup because it isn’t like the traditional Albondigas which is the real deal.
 So I thought, “Do you wanna meatball soup?”
 Get it?

 I love making soup because you don’t have to be too concerned about measuring amounts.
 You can use the ingredients you have on hand and what you like.
 And this one can be as spicy as you want.
 Jalapeños can fool you.
 Sometimes they’re very hot, sometimes they aren’t at all.
 So I use a bit of cayenne too which allows you to control the amount of heat.
+Feel free to use other types of hot peppers.
+Red chili peppers work too and give more heat.
 You can add more or less depending on how much heat you like.
 This amount is about medium heat.